 Ohio lawmakers approve charging up to $750 for police and jail videos

-COLUMBUS, Ohio (AP) — People seeking copies of police and jail videos in Ohio may have to pay up to $75 for each hour if Gov. Mike DeWine signs a measure approved by the state legislature this week.
+COLUMBUS, Ohio (AP) — People seeking copies of police and jail videos in Ohio may have to pay up to $75 for each hour of video released if Gov. Mike DeWine signs a measure approved by the state Legislature this week.

-The fee was included in an amendment to the state’s sunshine laws that was quietly introduced and passed after midnight Thursday by the GOP-controlled legislature.
+The fee was included in an amendment to the state’s sunshine laws that was quietly introduced and passed early Thursday by the GOP-controlled Legislature.
 It now heads to the desk of the Republican governor.
 It's not clear when or if he'll act on it.
 A news media group is urging a veto.

 Each state and local department or agency could set their own fee, up to $75 an hour, for videos produced by body cameras, dashboard cameras and surveillance cameras inside jails.
 They also could continue to provide these public records free of charge.
 The fees would be capped at $750 per request for each department involved.

-Gary Daniels, chief lobbyist at Ohio’s American Civil Liberties Union chapter, said the bill is a “major blow for government transparency and accountability."
-Daniels and Monica Nieporte, executive director of the Ohio News Media Association, each said they had no indication lawmakers were even considering such a measure until after it had already passed.
-She said her organization will urge DeWine to veto it.
+Gary Daniels, chief lobbyist at Ohio’s American Civil Liberties Union chapter, called the bill a major blow for government transparency and accountability.
+Daniels and Monica Nieporte, executive director of the Ohio News Media Association, both said they had no indication lawmakers were even considering such a measure until after it had already passed.
+Nieporte urged DeWine to veto it.

-State Attorney General Dave Yost said the bill is a “solid way” to approach what he called an “expensive, labor-intensive process.”
+State Attorney General Dave Yost, a Republican, said the bill is a “solid way” to approach what he called an “expensive, labor-intensive process.”

 Yost said social media influencers and professional YouTube creators have bogged down police departments with requests for these videos, effectively “making the taxpayers subsidize their little garden businesses.”